BlueManDev/BlueManDev/README.md

 # About Me
-I'm an Australian programmer who makes games.
+Australian Gamedev

 # Languages I use
+- C#
 - Lua
-- Javascript
-- C#

 # Engines / Frameworks I use
+- Godot
 - OpenTK
 - LÖVE 2D
-- Clickteam Fusion 2.5+

-# IDE(s) I use
+# IDE I use
-- Visual Studio Community 2022 (C#)
-- Visual Studio Code (Lua and JS)
+- JetBrains Rider

 <!---
 BlueManDev/BlueManDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.